Touchstone Talks: Ep 3 - What's Your Number?

 time.
 Exactly.

-I mean, there's there's you.
+I mean, there's there's.

-And I think you know about this,
+And I think you know about this

 too, right?